sgjlal76/heroku-vscode/README.md

 - Search recursively until the first Dockerfile is found.
 This should avoid failing in projects which are in nested directories
 - Enable deployments via push to `heroku master`
-- Open Heroku admin panel
 - Login to Heroku
-- Install CLI

 ### Maybe

 - Detect if the project has a Procfile, or it's _Dockerised_, and release accordingly.
+- Open Heroku admin panel